-Topsoil stripping is undertaken using a D6 dozer, where available, and will separately take the seed bank layer and then the top soil down to the top of the weathered rock.
+Extraction will occur on the mine floor and mine face will continue to progress south.
+The existing batter slopes of 2 horizontal: 1 vertical for the clay will be continued.
+Clearing works will be undertaken around large trees and material will be stockpiled or shredded into mulch for rehabilitation works, using excavator and D6 dozer.
+Topsoil stripping will be undertaken using a D6 dozer where available, which will separately take the seed bank layer and then the top soil down to the top of the weathered rock.
 An excavator or frontend loader will load internal haul truck and construct low (2-3 metres) stockpiles for later use.
-Clay with vegetation matter will be mined using an excavator and loaded onto internal haul trucks to be placed on areas ready for burden.
-Clay is mined using an excavator and placed directly onto stockpiles on the mine floor and/or adjacent to the brick factory in layered product stockpiles.
-Front end loaders feed the product clay directly into the brick plant crusher.
+Clay / Shale will be mined using a excavator and dump trucks and placed directly onto stockpiles on the mine floor.
+A front end loader or excavator loads highway haul trucks and hauls material to the Jindera brick factory before placing material into layered product stockpiles.